jsreport/docs/docs/api.md

 }
 ```

 The valid template properties can be inspected in the jsreport studio.
-You can define the template to your needs, run it and open the [profile](/learn/studio/#profiles).
+You can define the template to your needs, run it, and open the [profile](/learn/studio/#profiles).
 Then click the very first node and use "Open Request".
 This provides you JSON you can replicate in your API call.

-Another option to inspect the valid template properties is to use odata metadata definition.
+Another option to inspect the valid template properties is to use OData metadata definition.
 This can be reached at http://jsreport-host/odata/$metadata

 The template typically references additional entities like [scripts](/learn/scripts) or additional templates for [pdf utils operations](/learn/pdf-utils).
-When you don't want to use store, you need to specify the full entities' content instead of the references.
+When you don't want to use the store, you need to specify the full entities' content instead of the references.
-This is specific for every extension or recipe and you should read the API section of particular extension's docummentation.
+This is specific for every extension or recipe and you should read the API section of a particular extension's documentation.

 ### Timeout